jeftegoes/AwsOverview/Developer Tools/AWS SAM.md

   - `SQSPollerPolicy`: Allows to poll an SQS queue.
   - `DynamoDBCrudPolicy`: CRUD = create read update delete.

-# 5. SAM and CodeDeploy
+# 7. SAM and CodeDeploy

 - **SAM framework natively uses CodeDeploy to update Lambda functions.**
 - Traffic Shifting feature.
 - Pre and Post traffic hooks features to validate deployment (before the traffic shift starts and after it ends).
 - Easy & automated rollback using CloudWatch Alarms.

+TODO DIAGRAM

+## 7.1.
+Parameters

 - `AutoPublishAlias`
   - Detects when new code is being deployed.
   - Creates and publishes an updated version of that function with the latest code.